Quentin2050267/Quentin2050267/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently study at Tongji University
-- 🌱 I’m currently learning Data Science and Big Data Technology
-- 📫 How to reach me: 2315902845@qq.com
--->
-- 🔭 I’m currently study at Tongji University
+- 🔭 I’m graduated from Tongji Universuty and currently study at National University of Singapore
-- 🌱 I’m currently learning Data Science and Big Data Technology
+- 🌱 My bachelor is about Data Science and Big Data Technology and currently major in Digital Finance.
 - 📫 How to reach me: 2315902845@qq.com